MaksymDD/Automations/README.md

 **PART 3**

-Once we have executed our VBAs, let's proceed to the final step — preparing a new email message in Outlook with our new CSV file, free of duplicates.
+Once we have executed our VBAs, let's proceed to the final step — preparing a new email message in Outlook with our new CSV file, free of duplicated accounts.
 Thos part will be done using Python script, and win32com module.

 ```python
 # Get the latest CSV file in the folder